 You can easily change the password for an email account.
 If you know the password, you are able to change the password through webmail.
 If you do not know the password, you will need to update the password in the cPanel.
 This article will explain how to do both.

-To reset an Office 365 user's password, a temporary password will need to be generated.
+To reset a Microsoft 365 user's password, a temporary password will need to be generated.
 This article explains how to request a temporary password, log in, and reset it.

 To log in to WHM, you will need to have first created a Root password.
 This article will explain how to set the Root password and then how to log in to WHM.

 The password for cPanel will be the same password used to log into your account.
 For help accessing the account, you can review:

 If you are having trouble connecting to your hosting account via FTP, reset your password in the FTP Manager.
 You will need to be logged into your account to do this.
 This article will walk you through doing so: